lxm218/Edminforce/doc/tech design/MongoDB database design.md

 * Question 1:
 Do we need to keep both alternative contact and emergency contact? is the relation relative to account holder?
 * Question 2:
-Should locatoin for one account or for every swimmer?
+Should location for one account or for every swimmer?
 All the swimmer in one account is in same location?

 ## "swimmers" collection
 This collection holds all the information of swimmers.
 Each "swimmer" document embeds a "class" document.